-- Outnumbered Sibling: According to the books, Harry is the middle child between his two sisters, Harriet and CJ.
+- Outnumbered Sibling: Downplayed.
+According to the books, Harry is the middle child between his two sisters, Harriet and CJ.

 - Shout-Out: Harry greatly resembles the incarnation of Captain Hook from Once Upon a Time.

-- Troll: Getting under people's skin is Harry's favourite pastime.
+- Troll: Getting under people's skin is Harry's favorite pastime.
 He seems to have two ways to do it: violent threats or acting in a friendly-bordering-on-flirty manner to creep them out.
 Even when delivering Uma's message to the VKs, Harry can't help but rile Jay up by insinuating he's lost his touch, then yipping like a dog to spook Carlos.

 - Undying Loyalty: Harry is devoted and true to Uma.
 He never goes rogue, no matter how much he may want to, and won't tolerate the slightest insult against her.

 - Violent Glaswegian: Harry is practically chomping at the bit to skewer people with his hook and sports a Scottish accent.